andrewallen/tfe-survey/survey-content.md

 The survey mixes required and optional questions and takes **about 7 – 12 minutes** (up to 20 if you leave lots of comments).

-**Why bother?** Leadership will use your answers to make concrete decisions, and we’ll publish the aggregated results to every member in **July** so you can see the impact.
+**Why this matters:** Leadership will use your answers to make concrete decisions, and we’ll publish the aggregated results to every member in **July** so you can see the impact.

 All responses are anonymous and handled under GDPR. **There are no right or wrong answers—please be completely candid.**